-- Includes trainees.
-Includes employment under 61 TTC, Paragraph 9(d), (f), (h), (l), (m), (n) and - (b) By Director of Personnel memorandum, dated January 26, 1972, to all Trust Territory of the Pacific Islands departments and districts, WAE appointments were to be terminated or converted to appointments per Administrative Directive 72-1 dated January 26, 1972.
+- E. Creditable Service for Reduction-In-Force. - (1) Trust Territory Public Service experience since United States administration took over (including WAE until June 30, 1972). - (a) Includes trainees.
+Includes employment under 61 TTC, Paragraph 9(d), (f), (h), (1), (m), (n) and (o). - (b) By Director of Personnel memorandum dated January 26, 1972 to all Trust Territory of the Pacific Islands departments and districts, WAE appointments were to be terminated or converted to appointments per Administrative Directive 72-1 dated January 26, 1972.
 WAE appointments until June 30, 1972 are to be considered as full-time employment and service credited accordingly.
-After June 30, 1972, for WAE or intermittent employment, time actually worked will be used to compute creditable service.

-- (2) Marianas administration under U.S. Navy and NTTU.
-Until 1962, when TTPI Headquarters moved to Saipan, the Marianas (Saipan and Tinian) were under Naval Rota was already included in TTPI Administration.
-Administration prior to 1962. - Personnel under municipal governments; (3) - All employment within TTPI including: (4) Peace Corps.
-Micronesian Claims Commission, National Weather Service, and U.S. Coast Guard: - (5) U.S. military and civilian service in the Trust Territory.
-Active military service in United States Armed Forces; civilian service with the U.S. Armed Forces in the TTPI; - Employees of judiciary and legislative branches (Con-(6) gress of Micronesia, municipal councils, and district legislatures).
-Judiciary, including district court judges who may have been or are presently on WAE appointments: - (7)Service in the Commonwealth of the Northern Mariana Islands Government since April 1, 1976; - (8) Trust Territory Government employment under the Seaman's Act: and - (9) Employees of agencies and instrumentalities within the Commonwealth of the Northern Mariana Islands. - F. Retention Standing.
+After June 30, 1972, for WAE or intermittent employment, time actually worked will be used to compute creditable service. - (2) Marianas administration under U.S. Navy and NTTU.
+Until 1962, when TTPI Headquarters moved to Saipan, the Marianas (Saipan and Tinian) were under the Naval Administration.
+Rota was already included in TTPI Administration prior to 1962. - (3) Personnel under municipal governments; - (4) All employment within TTPI including: Peace Corps, Micronesian Claims Commission, National Weather Service, and U.S. Coast Guard; - (5) U.S. military and civilian service in the Trust Territory.
+Active military service in the United States Armed Forces; - (6) Employees of judiciary and legislative branches (Congress of Micronesia, municipal councils, and district legislatures).
+Judiciary, including district court judges who may have been or are presently on WAE appointments; - (7) Service in the Commonwealth of the Northern Mariana Islands Government since April 1, 1976; - (8) Trust Territory Government employment under the Seaman's Act; and - (9) Employees of government agencies and instrumentalities within the Government of the Commonwealth of the Northern Mariana Islands. - F. Retention Standing.
 Retention standing is derived by alloting one (1) point for each year of creditable service.
-In competing with other employees for retention in a competitive level, the individual with lowest retention standing shall be released first. - G. Reemployment Priority Lists.
-Employees serving under permanent appointments who are separated by reduction-in-force shall be placed on an appropriate reemployment priority list for a period of three (3) years or until returned to duty in a permanent position in the Personnel Service System. appropriate reemployment priority list is the one established for the class and pay level from which the employee was finally separated.
+In competing with other employees for retention in a competitive level, the individual with lowest retention standing shall be released first.

+G. Reemployment Priority Lists.
+Employees serving under permanent appointments who are separated by reductionin-force shall be placed on an appropriate reemployment priority list for a period of three (3) years or until returned to duty in a permanent position in the Personnel Service System.
+An appropriate reemployment priority list is the one established for the class and pay level from which the employee was finally separated.

-111.E5 LIMITATIONS ON COMPETITION.
+III.E5 LIMITATIONS ON COMPETITION.

-- Obligated positions are positions from which the incumbent is temporary absent because of:
+- A. An obligated position is a position from which the incumbent is temporarily absent because of:

-- approved educational leave;
+- (1) approved educational leave;

-- (2) temporary promotion; and
+- (2) temporary promotion; or

 - (3) detail to another activity.

-- В. Employees who are incumbents of obligated positions shall not be placed in RIF competition until they have been returned to duty in the obligated position.
+- B. Employees who are incumbents of obligated positions shall not be placed in RIF competition until they have been returned to duty in the obligated position.
 Similarly, obligated positions shall not be abolished until the employee returns to duty in that position.
 The Personnel Officer, having jurisdiction over an obligated position, must keep a record thereof in such form or manner that will assure recognition and protection of the obligated position and its incumbent.

-111.E6 TENURE GROUPS.
+III.E6 TENURE GROUPS.